There’s an expression friends around here have been using recently – “Because Asheville.”

 I began stalking the house.

 I detoured all of my trips into town so I could drive past it and gaze at it longingly.
-It was so charming, I worried, surely it would sell before I could unload my current house in an uncertain real estate market.
+It was so charming, I fretted, surely it would sell before I could unload my current house in an uncertain real estate market.

 The heck with the realtors, I thought happily –